mazzalab/fastqwiper/README.md

 - `paired` triggers the cleaning of R1 and R2.
 Alternatively, `single` will trigger the wipe of individual FASTQ files;
 - `8` is the number of your choice of computing cores to be spawned;
 - `sample` is part of the names of the FASTQ files to be wiped. <b>Be aware</b> that: for <b>paired-end</b> files (e.g., "sample_R1.fastq.gz" and "sample_R2.fastq.gz"), your files must finish with `_R1.fastq.gz` and `_R2.fastq.gz`.
 Therefore, the argument to pass is everything before these texts: `sample` in this case.
 For <b>single end</b>/individual files (e.g., "excerpt_R1_001.fastq.gz"), your file must end with the string `.fastq.gz`; the preceding text, i.e., "excerpt_R1_001" in this case, will be the text to be passed to the command as an argument.
 - `50000000` is the number of rows-per-chunk (used when cores>1.
-It must be a number multiple of 4)
+It must be a number multiple of 4).
+Increasing this number too much would reduce the parallelism advantage.
+Decreasing this number too much would increase the number of chunks more than the number of available cpus, making parallelism unefficient.
+Choose this number wisely depending on the total number of reads in your starting file.

 #### The slow way (Linux & Mac OS)